 “About twenty minutes.”
 My voice is full of the shame I felt when I discussed this very thing with Butterfly yesterday.

-“I’ve never seen one of your sessions, but from what you told me you have never treated any of these women this way.
+“I’ve never seen one of your sessions, but from what you’ve told me you’ve never treated any of these women this way.
 Yet, you take these horrible liberties with the woman that you love…”

 “Stop, John, please…” I feel shitty enough as it is.
 I don’t even know what to say now.

 “She loves you, Christian.
 If she didn’t, she’d be long gone by now.
 If you leave her now because you feel like you’re not good enough, she’ll be devastated.
 She needs your strength now and your love to get through this horrible time that she’s going through.
 But that means that you need to take a page from this remarkable woman’s book and start handling your demons in a more productive way.”

 I sigh heavily.
 I don’t want to lose my Butterfly, but I can’t seem to stop pulling her down into my darkness.

 “I don’t know what to do,” I say honestly.

 “Start by making everything on this trip completely about her until you have to get back on that plane to come back to Seattle.
 You brought her there to decompress, then help her decompress!
 Do whatever you must to remind her that this is about her—because right now, it’s all about you.”